 2) I sold a poem to Carol Hinz at Lerner (through Miranda Paul's generous call at 12x12).
 I was so excited to have my sonnet included in Thanku: Poems About Gratitude!
 But I was very surprised to discover the other authors I would be published alongside of -- young people's poet laureate Margarita Engle, the fabulous Jane Yolen, the amazing Vanessa Brantley Newton, and so many more!
 I was shocked.
 But imagine my further surprise when I arrived at our biweekly critique group with the news only to discover that out of all the hundreds of people who sent in poems, two of my critique group members also were included.
 I could not have been more thrilled!
 ISBN: 978-1-5415-2363-0.

 3) My friend Deborah Heiligman posted on her Facebook page that the Narrative Nonfiction Workshop at Highlights still had scholarship money available, so I quickly sent in my writing sample and they offered me a full scholarship!
 I was so excited.
 It had been a career-long dream of mine to attend a Highlights workshop, and here was the very one I needed to whip my next work in progress into shape!
 My mentor was Barb Kerley, author of What to Do About Alice and A Home for Mr. Emerson, among others.
 Deborah Heiligman, author of Charles and Emma and Vincent and Theo, was there, and I've been an admirer of hers for YEARS!
 And Betsy Partridge shared reams of information with us along with her casual charm and wry wit.
 When she read from her book, Boots on the Ground, we were all riveted.
+And it has since been chosen as a finalist for the YALSA Award for Excellence!
 What a truly gifted author she is!
 These are heavy hitters in the children's nonfiction world, ya'll!
 And I am forever grateful!

 4) I took my middle grade mess of a novel to The Writing Barn to work with Phoebe Yeh and Lamar Giles and found just the support I needed -- in a laid back setting with deer grazing.
 It was hard to shift gears and dig in deep immediately after the Highlights workshop, but I did it!
 Thank you, Bethany Hegedus!